-Economic development, cultural economy, social networks, urban growth, economic geography
+Economic development, the arts, cultural economy, social networks, urban growth, economic geography

-Elizabeth Currid-Halkett is the James Irvine Chair in Urban and Regional Planning and professor of public policy at the Price School.
-She teaches courses in economic development and urban policy and planning.
-Her research focuses on the arts and culture, the American consumer economy and the role of culture in geographic and class divides.
+Elizabeth Currid-Halkett is the James Irvine Chair in Urban and Regional Planning and professor of public policy at the University of Southern California’s Price School of Public Policy.
+She teaches courses in economic development, the arts, and urban policy and urban planning.
+Her research focuses on the arts and culture, the American consumer economy and the role of cultural capital in geographic and class divides.
 She is the author of The Warhol Economy: How Fashion, Art and Music Drive New York City (Princeton University Press 2007); Starstruck: The Business of Celebrity (Faber & Faber/Farrar, Straus and Giroux, 2010) and The Sum of Small Things: A Theory of the Aspirational Class (Princeton University Press, 2017), which was named one of the best books of the year by The Economist.
 Her books have been published in multiple languages.

 To see a full list of scholarly articles, view Elizabeth Currid-Halkett’s Google Scholar page »